mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 *   sudo apt install --install-recommends mkusb mkusb-nox usb-pack-efi

-### Identify Empty USB Drive
+### Identify Empty USB Device

-After running the commands above, and before inserting a new empty USB drive, you want to clearly identify the devices currently on your system.
-This will help to make sure you don’t mistakenly wipe-out a different drive.
+After running the commands above, and before inserting a new empty USB device, you want to clearly identify the devices currently on your system.
+This will help to make sure you don’t mistakenly wipe-out a different device.

 Run the following command and examine the output: